DSD-DBS/capella-dockerimages/README.md

     [SWT-Bot](https://www.eclipse.org/swtbot/)
 - [Jupyter Notebook](https://jupyter.org/)

-In general, we are providing images to run the applications in a containerized environment and to automate processes around the tools.
+In general, we are providing images to run applications in a containerized environment and to automate processes around the tools.

 This repository includes Docker files to build the following Docker images: